3drobotics/solodevguide/book/example-webserver.md

 ```
 Flask>=0.10
-eventlet>=0.17
 Flask-SocketIO>=1.0
 dronekit>=2.0.0,<=2.99999
 ```

-This specifies that we want Flask, our webserver, DroneKit to communicate with our vehicle, and then two more packages: `eventlet` and `Flask-SocketIO` which allow us to use websockets to talk to a web browser.
+"Flask" will be used to serve web requests.  "dronekit" allows "Flask" to communicate with our vehicle.
+"Flask-SocketIO" allows us to use websockets to talk to a web browser.

 In our file `server.py` we have a lot of content, but we can break it down into a few smaller sections: